 The Office of Student Rights & Responsibilities will attempt to assist students with temporary medical conditions or who are hospitalized to stay enrolled and succeed at UND

 It is the student’s responsibility to follow the guidelines below.
 The Office of Student Rights & Responsibilities cannot guarantee services will be provided in all situations but will make all efforts to assist as possible.

 Steps for Arranging Courtesy Services

-Courtesy services may be provided to students who need access in the classroom and/or campus environments because of a temporary medical condition, such as a broken arm or leg.
+Courtesy services may be provided to students who need access in the classroom and/or campus environments because of a temporary medical condition, such as a broken leg.

 - Requests for possible temporary housing arrangements for students living in the residence halls, University Place, or University apartments can be made by the Housing Office at housing@UND.edu or 701.777.4251.